 Effective July 1, 2009, as a condition of new or continued employment, all individuals paid through UNC Charlotte’s payroll system must participate in the University’s direct deposit program unless falling within an exception set forth in Part III of this Policy.
 This Policy applies to all SHRA and EHRA employees, as well as post-doctoral associates and fellows, graduate students and graduate scholarship/fellowship recipients, undergraduate student workers, part-time employees and temporary employees.
 Direct deposit will be the payment mechanism for salary and wages, approved employee travel payments, and business expense reimbursements.

 There are certain limited circumstances under which payment by paper check rather than direct deposit is necessary or justified, including:

-Because U.S. financial institutions generally require a valid SSN for mandatory federal reporting purposes, foreign nationals who experience a waiting period before being issued a SSN may encounter difficulty in opening an account with a U.S. financial institution.
-Such individuals will be paid temporarily by paper checks but are required to enroll in direct deposit immediately upon issuance of their SSN.
+Because U.S. financial institutions generally require a valid SSN for mandatory federal reporting purposes, foreign nationals who experience a waiting period before being issued an SSN may encounter difficulty in opening an account with a U.S. financial institution.
+Such individuals will be paid temporarily by paper check but are required to enroll in direct deposit immediately upon issuance of their SSN.